amitjoy/amitjoy.github.com/_posts/2016-02-01-Jeeeyul-Themes-in-E4-RCP.md

 9. Now select any of the customized default themes and from the toolbar, click on **Show CSS**

-10. Now copy the whole CSS and save it in the main E4 RCP Plugins’s CSS folder and link it in the step 5.
+10. Now copy the whole CSS and save it in the main E4 RCP Plugins’ CSS folder and link it in the step 5.

 11. Run and Voila!!!